RasaHQ/rasa/docs/core/old-core-change-log.rst

     This is a major new release with backward incompatible changes.
 Old trained models can not be read with the new version - you need to retrain your model.
-    View the :ref:`migration` for details.
+    View the :ref:`migration-guide` for details.

 Added
 -----